NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/qiime2_docker.md

 Interactive work eg. for testing.

 Note: You need to ask ressources before starting the container.
-When the container is started, you see a new promt in your shell: `Apptainer>` Now you can use that exactly as you did with a software that was installed eg. in conda.
+When the container is started, you see a new promt in your shell: `Apptainer>`.
+Now you can use that exactly as you did with a software that was installed eg. in conda.

 ```bash